Form a Slab

 Create the Base of Your Slab Pot

 Using your potter's needle, trim the slab you just created.
-Although you could make this practically any size or shape you'd like, for your first slab pot I recommend making your base a square of about 2 inches by 2 inches.
+Although you could make this practically any size or shape you'd like, for your first slab pot we recommend making your base a square of about two inches by two inches.
 (This does not have to be a perfect square or perfect measurements.
 If you can eyeball it, feel free to.)

 Create the First and Second Sides of Your Slab Pot